vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 ```

 One of the key ideas of _gn_ or any build metal tool for that matter is to
-ensure that the build files generated are correct and free of cycles.
-This is
+ensure that the build instructions generated for _ninja_ are correct and free of
-achieved by validating an internally constructed build graph from all the input
+cycles.
+This is achieved by validating the DAG of _targets_ from parsing the
-files that are parsed to build a DAG of targets (and other stuff).
-Any unused
-target becomes questionable, and _gn_ was complaining that my target
+_*.gn_ files.
+Any unused target is questioned, and _gn_ was complaining that my
-'install_third_party_packages' is unused.
-It is up to me now to decide if I
+target 'install_third_party_packages' is unused.
+It is up to me now to decide if
-needed it or remove it otherwise.
+I needed it or remove it otherwise.

 Obviously I need the function to execute but I don't care about using the output
 directly in my executable target.
 How to go about fixing this situation was not